stanford-mast/pocket/deploy/README.md

 # Deployment Guide v2.0

+This guide runs thruough the steps for setting up a Pocket kubernetes cluster running on AWS.

+- [The first section](#setup-aws-resources) deals with initial setup and creating AWS resources.
+- [The second section](#create-a-pocket-cluster) details how to create a new Pocket cluster with those resources.
+- The third section shows how to use that cluster to run and use Pocket.

 ## Setup AWS Resources

 1. Create an AWS IAM user with an access key ID and secret access key that will be used to access and allocate AWS resources programatically via the AWS CLI.
 Ensure your AWS IAM user has the following permissions: